Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Our Proposed Approach

 \subsection{Open-set GAD using NSReg}

-{\bf Training.} NSReg is trained through mini-batch gradient descent over a predefined number of iterations.
-At each iteration, we first sample a batch of $b_{\mathrm{AD}}$ training nodes $\mathbf{V}$, which contains $b^{\mathrm{n}}_{\mathrm{AD}}$ labelled normal nodes and all labelled anomaly nodes given the small default number of anomalies for tuning the anomaly scoring network $\eta$ and the representation learner $\psi$.
-In addition, the normal-node-oriented relation generation is performed to generate $b_{\mathrm{NSR}}$ relation samples $\mathbf{R}$ for optimising the NSR module and $\psi$.
+{\bf Training.} NSReg is trained through batch gradient descent over a predefined number of iterations.
+At each iteration, we first sample a batch of $b_{\mathrm{AD}}$ training nodes $V$, which contains $b^{\mathrm{n}}_{\mathrm{AD}}$ labelled normal nodes and all labelled anomaly nodes (note that the number of labelled anomalies is typically very small) for tuning the anomaly scoring network $\eta$ and the representation learner $\psi$.
+In addition, the normal-node-oriented relation generation is performed to generate $b_{\mathrm{NSR}}$ relation samples $R$ for optimising the NSR module and $\psi$.
 The overall training objective of NSReg can be formulated as:

-where the first term is a supervised anomaly detector and the second term is our NSR module.
-As shown in Sec. \ref{plugin}, the NSR term can be also effectively combined with other supervised GAD models in the first term.
+where the first term is a simple supervised cross-entropy-loss-based anomaly detector and the second term is our NSR module.
+As shown in Sec. \ref{sec:main_result}, the NSR term can be also effectively combined with other supervised GAD models in the first term.
 During training, the GAD loss is computed initially based on the first term of the objective function and is used to update the parameters of the anomaly scoring network $\eta$.
-Subsequently, the NSR loss can be calculated using the second term of the objective function to update the prediction network.
-Finally, the combined GAD and NSR losses are aggregated and backpropagated to update the parameters of the representation learner. \\ {\bf Inference.} During inference, given a test node $v$, NSReg first generates its representation $\mathbf{z}_v$, which is then scored using the trained anomaly scoring network $\eta$ according to the following transformation:
+Subsequently, the NSR loss can be calculated using the second term of the objective function to update the relation modelling network.
+Finally, the combined GAD and NSR losses are aggregated and backpropagated to update the parameters of the representation learner.
+A Python-style pseudocode for training is provided in the Appendix \ref{pesudo}.